-In 2018, based on the first results from the MOST survey, the Chief of Defence implemented nine strategic measures to address bullying and harassment issues in the Armed Forces.179 A project management position was created to oversee the implementation of these strategic measures.
-Following the 2020 survey, which showed limited progress, the Armed Forces decided to continue all nine measures adopted in the wake of the MOST survey in 2018.180 Such measures include the continuation of internal information campaigns, seminars on the MOST results, the development of a teaching programme that is used in the preventive work throughout the Armed Forces, as well as the establishment of a position in the Defence Staff with special responsibility for following up measures to prevent MOST.
+In 2018, based on the first results from the MOST survey, the Chief of Defence implemented nine strategic measures to address bullying and harassment issues in the Armed Forces.
+79 A project management position was created to oversee the implementation of these strategic measures.
+Following the 2020 survey, which showed limited progress, the Armed Forces decided to continue all nine measures adopted in the wake of the MOST survey in 2018.
+Such measures include the continuation of internal information campaigns, seminars on the MOST results, the development of a teaching programme that is used in the preventive work throughout the Armed Forces, as well as the establishment of a position in the Defence Staff with special responsibility for following up measures to prevent MOST.

-175 NATO, Summary of the national reports of NATO member and partner nations to the NATO committee on gender perspectives

-176 Fasting, K., P.K.
+- 174 Karim, S. et al., MOWIP Methodology, p.
+35. - 175 NATO, Summary of the national reports of NATO member and partner nations to the NATO committee on gender perspectives - Fasting, K., P.K.
 Køber, and K.R.
 Strand, Mobbing og seksuell trakassering i Forsvaret-resultater fra MOST-undersøkelsen 2020.

-179 VG, MOST-undersøkelsen: Bare tre av ni tiltak gjennomført i Forsvaret etter MOST-undersøkelsen: - Dette er ingen "quick fix".

-180 Bakke-Jensen, F. and E.E.
+176 - 177 - 179 VG, MOST-undersøkelsen: Bare tre av ni tiltak gjennomført i Forsvaret etter MOST-undersøkelsen: Dette er ingen "quick fix". - 180 Bakke-Jensen, F. and E.E.
 Kristoffersen, Ingen skal utsettes for diskriminering, mobbing eller seksuell trakassering.